Diego Braghieri

-Diego Luis Braghieri (born 23 February 1987) is an Argentine football defender who plays for Argentinian club Lanús.
+Diego Luis Braghieri (born 23 February 1987) is an Argentine football defender who plays for Argentinian club Deportivo Madryn.

 Career

 Braghieri began playing in the Rosario Central youth development system.
 He made his debut for the first team in a Primera División match against Estudiantes de La Plata on 24 March 2007.
 He scored his first goal for the club in a 3–0 home win against Arsenal de Sarandí on 17 September 2008.

 In July 2011, Braghieri joined Lanús on loan for one year.
 He then joined Arsenal de Sarandí where he played for two years.
 In June 2014, he signed for Lanús on a permanent basis.